wazuh/wazuh-documentation/source/_templates/installations/elastic/common/elastic-multi-node/deploy_certificates.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

-.. note:: If the elasticsearch node is not the master node where the certificates were created, it necessary to remove the ``ca.key`` file: ``zip -d ~/certs.zip "ca/ca.key"``.
+.. note:: If the Elasticsearch node is not the master node where the certificates were created, it necessary to remove the ``ca.key`` file: ``zip -d ~/certs.zip "ca/ca.key"``.

 .. code-block:: console